BeanGreen247/Low_Latency_osu_Guide/README.md

 >>dxgi
 - Set them to native and click apply
 - Next go to graphics and tick and "Allow the window manager to control the windows"
-- Next tick emulate virtual desktop and se a custom resolution
 - Next go to Staging and tick the first four
 ```
 Next install DirectX